clojure-emacs/clojure-mode/README.md

 ## Installation

-Available on all major `package.el` community maintained repos -  [MELPA Stable][], [MELPA][] and [Marmalade][] repos.
+Available on the major `package.el` community maintained repos - [MELPA Stable][] and [MELPA][] repos.

-MELPA Stable and Marmalade are recommended as they have the latest stable version.
-MELPA has a development snapshot for users who don't mind breakage but don't want to run from a git checkout.
+MELPA Stable is the recommended repo as it has the latest stable version.
+MELPA has a development snapshot for users who don't mind (infrequent) breakage but don't want to run from a git checkout.

 You can install `clojure-mode` using the following command: